-- Some buttons may be difficult to distinguish from unselected buttons for people with colour deficiencies.
+- Some buttons may be difficult to distinguish from unselected buttons for people with color deficiencies.

-- Some text and key images may be difficult to read due to low colour contrast.
+- Some text and key images may be difficult to read due to low color contrast.

 - Some interactive elements such as links, buttons, custom controls and the virtual desktop interface may not be accessible using the keyboard only.

 - Some elements may not be in a meaningful focus order when navigating using keyboard tabbing.